 This picture was shot from the north.
 Date and author are unknown.

 In 1983, the Commission de Toponymie du Québec, the organization charged with naming places and structures officially designated it as Pont Noir.
 I had never heard this before doing my search for this story!

 The first bridge on this site, named Power’s Bridge, was built in 1835 so that Irish settlers could reach their assigned lots in Gore and in Wentworth and bring their wood to the mill in Lachute.
 In 1885, a major flood destroyed this wooden bridge and it was replaced with another wooden structure the following year.
 But in 1903-04, this new structure was declared unsafe and later closed.

-The bridge will undergo major repairs during the summer of 2018.
+The bridge which is temporarily inaccessible to heavy vehicles will undergo major repairs during the summer of 2019.